firefoxfoxthrot/developer-web-site/_pages/csr.md

 also store larger amounts of data that would be possible with SSKR alone, such as additional metadata describing an SSKR share.

+But the most important element of CSR is that **You Decide**.
+Unlike Ledger Recover or other services, you choose who holds your shares, whether they be corporations with strict KYC requirements (as with Ledger Recover), companies with more privacy-preserving principles, other users who you swap shares with, or your self-sovereign storage of shares on paper, steel, or something else.

 ## How Does CSR Work?

 CSR is integrated into Wallet and Seed Storage apps.
-When a user chooses to backup a seed, it will automatically shard the seed and send it off to designated Share Servers.
-If a user wishes to assert more agency, they can choose where those shares are stored, or even take them offline.
+When a user chooses to backup a seed, it will automatically shard the seed and send those shares off to selected Share Servers .
+When a user wishes to assert more agency, they can choose where those shares are stored, or even take them offline.

-Seed reconstruction requires the user to authentication using different, predetermined methods with each Share Server.
+Seed reconstruction requires the user to authenticate using different, predetermined methods with each Share Server.
 They can include everything from passwords and email responses to personal identification.
 Each authentication retrieves a share, and when